helium/HIP/0104-finetune-hip17-parameters-to-tackle-density.md

 The maps demonstrate that urban areas generally experience more significant scaling down, and the previously sharp edges at res-4 boundaries are less pronounced.
 Example images are included at the document's end to illustrate this effect.

 Furthermore, we propose assessing the distribution of rewards per hex.
 Addressing the density issue requires a more uniform reward distribution across different hexes.
 This metric facilitates a more objective comparison.
 We analyzed the reward units per hex for both current and proposed parameters, finding the proposed changes yield a more evenly distributed reward pattern.
 Histograms depicting these reward units are also provided for reference.

+The vertical axis indicates the number of Hexes with the corresponding value in reward units on the Horizontal axis.

 <div style="display: flex; flex-direction: row;">
     <div style="flex: 1; text-align: center;">